 Product Support is the application of the package [called Product Support Package (PSP)] of integrated logistics elements and support functions necessary to sustain the readiness and operational capability of a system.
 It includes the logistics elements of manpower and personnel, technical data, facilities, maintenance planning, supply support, and computer resource support.
 They must be integrated because they impact each other and Materiel Availability.
-During the Acquisition Process the focus is on influencing the design for supportability and by fielding the Support Concept to satisfy user specified requirements for sustaining system performance at the lowest ownership cost.
-This applies to each increment of capability to be developed and is detailed in the Product Support Strategy.
+During the Acquisition Process the focus is on influencing the design for supportability and by fielding the Support Concept to satisfy user-specified requirements for sustaining system performance at the lowest ownership cost.
+This applies to each increment of the capability to be developed and is detailed in the Product Support Strategy.

 Features of Product Support include:

 - Availability of support to meet Warfighter specified levels of combat and peacetime performance;

 - Logistics support that sustains both short and long term readiness;